Support our Nashenden appeal

-Today it is a different story, and has been regenerated with chalk grassland species.
+Today it is a different story.
+Nashenden has been regenerated with chalk grassland species.
 Reptiles, dragonflies, bees, arable plants and farmland birds have started to make this their home.
-But now we want to be able to take this wonderful nature reserve to the next level, and create an even Wilder Nashenden.
+Now we want to improve this wonderful nature reserve and create an even Wilder Nashenden.

-Only your support today will enable us to do the following
+Your support will enable us to do the following:

-- A new 27-acre field secure from disturbance and full of key plant species for farmland birds and invertebrates.
+- A new 27-acre field that is secure from disturbance and full of critical plant species for farmland birds and invertebrates.

-- A series of 5 new ponds spread across 74 acres of grassland and arable
+A series of 5 new ponds spread across 74 acres of grassland and arable land

 Your support will allow us to further enhance the 130 acres of rolling fields at Nashenden.
 It has already come a long way since it's restoration in 2009, but your donation will help us create an even wilder, more diverse Nashenden.